Does Flushing The Toilet Use Electricity

-Once as a curious homeowner, I asked myself a question – does flushing the toilet use electricity?
+Once as a curious homeowner, I asked myself a question – Do Toilets Use Electricity?
 As I pondered this complex question, I realized there was only one way to find out: by digging into the science behind it.

 So, with a determined heart, I set out to answer this age-old question.
 But what I discovered on my journey was far more astonishing than I ever expected.